awsdocs/amazon-s3-userguide/doc_source/batch-ops-managing-jobs.md

 **Note**
 Amazon S3 Batch Operations generates both management and data events in CloudTrail during job execution\.
 The volume of these events scale with the number of keys in each job’s manifest\.
 Refer to the [CloudTrail pricing](http://aws.amazon.com/cloudtrail/pricing/) page for details, which includes examples of how pricing changes depending on the number of CloudTrails you have configured in your account\.
 To learn how to configure and log events to fit your needs, see [Create your first trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-tutorial.html#tutorial-step2) in the *AWS CloudTrail User Guide*\.

-For more information about Amazon S3 events, see [Configuring Amazon S3 event notifications](NotificationHowTo.md)\.
+For more information about Amazon S3 events, see [Amazon S3 Event Notifications](NotificationHowTo.md)\.

 ## Completion reports<a name="batch-ops-completion-report"></a>